bru/advent-of-code-2022/README.md

 This is supposed to be a cosy pastime in the days leading to the winter holidays.

-In that spirit, I'm exercising my right to fidget, explore ideas, exercise parts of the standard library and techniques I'd like to dust off, and in general I'm **not expecting my solutions to be regarded as best practices or even good examples of idiomatic clojure**.
+In that spirit, I'm exercising my right to fidget, explore ideas, exercise parts of the standard library and techniques I'd like to dust off, and venture (or not) into long winded commentary about my train of thoughts.

+in general I'm **not expecting my solutions to be regarded as best practices or even good examples of idiomatic clojure**.

 If you're looking for best in class, keep looking: ultimately here we're just **having fun**.